 - What about exercise on the weekends?
 Ask the young people to make a list.
 Make sure they remember things like soccer, dance, etc., in addition to playing outside with friends.
 In fact, it can be anything that involves moving your body, like going for a bike ride, walking the dog, running, helping in the yard, going to ballet class, going to soccer practice, gym class, anything that gets your body moving.
 After the young people make their lists, ask them to write down times during the day that they can add these exercises to what they’re already doing so that they reach one hour a day.

-Encourage young people to try lots of different activities and exercises at least one time, even if they don’t think they will be very good at them.
+Encourage young people to try lots of different activities and simple exercises for kids at least one time, even if they don’t think they will be very good at them.
 Remind them that you don’t have to think you’re good at something to enjoy and to benefit from it.
 If they stay open to new possibilities they may be surprised by what they discover.

 Continuing the Conversation